JLAC11/JLAC11.github.io/project-ecobike/a-first-glance.md

 Most pairs have even less than 25 trips, and by the 100-trip-mark, nearly no stations remain.

+This shows that there are just some routes that dominate in transport, while lots of routes are sparsely travelled.

 ## Continuing with the analysis

 I'll continue adding information next in [a second mini-post](looking-at-origin-destination-data.md), where I'll discuss more properties we can learn from inspecting origin-destination data.